lucijahajdu/lucia-trattoria/README.md

  * The chosen font for the project is Roboto and Lato.
 I chose this font as it provided a clean and elegant look.
  + ### Imagery ###
  + ### Layout ###
  The app is built using a multi-page layout, with the navigation bar and footer present on every page.
-The navigation section is broken down into sections which can be navigated to from the dropdown menu in the navbar or from the buttons on each sections page.
+On the header user can navigate to differenet sections in the application, such a homepage (tap logo), My profile, Book a Table or Log in/Register.

 ## Database Schema ##